Learn how the world’s largest enterprises are rebuilding work for the AI era.

 Effective upskilling starts with understanding tasks.
 What's emerging?
 What's disappearing?
 What really needs to be done?

-Task-based upskilling ensures people are building capabilities that matter—today and tomorrow.
+Task-based upskilling ensures people build capabilities that matter.
+Today and tomorrow.

-Skills still matter—but they’re not the full picture.
-They never were!
+Skills still matter.
+But they're not the full picture.
+They never were.
 AI has just made that abundantly clear.
-To truly reinvent workforce planning, reskilling, and automation, organizations need to start with the work itself.
+To truly reinvent workforce planning, reskilling, and automation, organizations start with the work itself.

-That’s why Reejig built the Work Ontology™—a dynamic framework that connects tasks to skills, people to outcomes, and AI to real opportunities for transformation.
+That's why Reejig built Work Context.
+A dynamic structure that connects tasks to skills, people to outcomes, and AI to real opportunities for redesign.

 Siobhan 💜